-EDU6418 Framework for Counseling: Theories and
+EDU6418 Framework for Counseling: Theories and Practices

-Practices 3 semester hours Candidates will study a range of counseling skills and strategies, and will study a variety of theories.
+Candidates will study a range of counseling skills and strategies, and will study a variety of theories.
 They will apply their knowledge and skills in a variety of professional counseling settings.
 This course contributes to the theoretical foundations of the helping profession and encourages each candidate to synthesize the material and recognize a personal style.